Crystal Lagoons Amenity in Wesley Chapel, Florida, Is Open To Everyone, For Now…

 Or more accurately: YES!
 So starts the article published by the Neighborhood News newspaper about Crystal Lagoons® innovation.

-The Crystal Lagoons amenity knew as Epperson, off Curley Rd. in Wesley Chapel, developed together with Metro, is open, and you can use it, too.
+The Crystal Lagoons amenity known as Epperson, off Curley Rd. in Wesley Chapel, developed together with Metro, is open, and you can use it, too.
 At least for now.

 Although only recently opened, it is already drawing huge crowds to its crystalline water lagoon, white sand beach and variety of activities surrounding the Crystal Lagoons lagoon that anchors the development.